-The past 20 or more years running your business might be described as "Life I" - the first half of your adult life.
-During this period, you used your education, training, and experiences to start and build your business.
+The past 30 or more years in your field might be described as "Life I," the first half of your adult life.
+During this period, you used your education, training, and experiences to start and develop your career.
 You made some mistakes, but the lessons learned helped you prosper and succeed.
 All of your efforts were directed at making this Life I productive, fulfilling, and rewarding.
-And, naturally, you get to a point when you're ready to sell the business or let someone else take over.
+And, naturally, you get to a point when you're ready to retire or let someone else take the lead.
 Unfortunately, this pattern of life was developed during an earlier time when most people didn't live much past 65 or 70 years.
-So one worked for as many years as he or she could, and either passed along or sold the business before leisurely retiring for the last few years.
-These days, you likely would have another 20 bonus years your fore-fathers couldn't anticipate.
+So one worked until the designated "retirement age," and then booked travel plans for his or her last few years.
+These days, you likely would have another 20 bonus years your forefathers couldn't anticipate.
 So that's it?
-You've made your mark by leaving a successful business to someone else, and that's all you can expect?
+You've made your mark in the business world or your profession, and that's all you can expect?
 Shouldn't there be something just as or more meaningful for your bonus years?
 After all, you've accumulated a wealth of knowledge, experience, and resources that could be most useful and productive, if you so choose.